ryanjbaxter/beginners-guide-to-spring-cloud/README.md

 #### Web App
 The `web` app makes a request to both the `greeting` and `name` app to construct the proper greeting when you make a `GET` to `/`.
 By changing the `Accept-Language` header you can change the language of the greeting returned.
 For example if you set the `Accept-Language` header to `de` the greeting returned will be `Hallo Ryan`.

+#### Gateway Web App
+This app has the same functionality as the `web` app but leverages the new Spring Cloud Gateway project and uses Spring Boot 2.0.0.
+It is only present in the `complete` directory.

 ### Running The Apps